teijuan/teijuan.github.io/_pages/comms-queue.md

 ---
 layout: page
-title: "Comms. queue"
+title: "Waiting list"
-permalink: /comms-queue/
+permalink: /queue/
 ---

+For commissions or art trades (when open)

 <!--
 ▯▯▯▯